Fireside

 But what is most important is who you believe He was.
 That is

-the question just one chapter from this beloved apostle forces us to
+the question this beloved apostle and this book, the Bible, causes us to

 ask